RoaringBitmap/roaring/README.md

 Let it run, and if the # of crashers is > 0, check out the reports in the workdir where you should be able to find the panic goroutine stack traces.

-### Compatibility with Java RoaringBitmap library

-You can read bitmaps in Go (resp.
-Java) that have been serialized in Java (resp.
-Go).

 ### Alternative in Go